 Gold vs Property – Don’t invest in the wrong one!

-With inflation running rampant the gold vs property debate is heating up once again.
-And that’s because common wisdom says real assets are the best way to combat rises in the cost of living.
+Common wisdom says real assets are the best way to combat rises in the cost of living.
+Common wisdom also says the best real assets are gold and property.

 Let’s get into it.